wikimao/RTL8811CU/README.md

 sudo reboot
 ```

-Plug your USB-wifi-adapter into your PC.
+Plug your USB Wi-Fi adapter into your PC.

-## Checking installed driver
+### Checking installed driver
 If you successfully install the driver, the driver is installed on `/lib/modules/<linux version>/kernel/drivers/net/wireless/realtek/rtl8821cu`.
 Check the driver with the `ls` command:
 ```
 ls /lib/modules/$(uname -r)/kernel/drivers/net/wireless/realtek/rtl8821cu